Blueblue4/Object-Detection-Confidence-Bias/README.md

 ## Setup
 ### Download Annotations
-Download COCO2017 annotations for train, val, and tes-dev from [here](https://cocodataset.org/#download) and move them into the folder structure like this (alternatively change the config in `config/all/paths/annotations/coco_2017.yaml` to your local folder structure):
+Download COCO2017 annotations for train, val, and test-dev from [here](https://cocodataset.org/#download) and move them into the folder structure like this (alternatively change the config in `config/all/paths/annotations/coco_2017.yaml` to your local folder structure):
 ```
  .